-Technology and Criminal Defense Issues
+Technology & Criminal Defense Issues in Wake County

 It was not that long ago that prosecutors and criminal defense attorneys were far more limited in what resources they could use to present their cases to juries.
 Whereas lawyers were once limited to calling witnesses and submitting certain types of evidence, the rapid changes in technology have given legal professionals several different options to potentially bolster their cases.